cal-cs184/proj-webpage-template/README.md

 ## Enabling Github Pages

 To enable Github pages, go to the 'Settings' tab then click on 'Pages'.
-Under 'Source', make sure that the branch is set to 'master' and the folder is set to 'root'.
-If these settings are correct, navigating to the github page link should render index.html
+Under 'Build and Deployment' -> 'Branch', make sure that the branch is set to 'master' and the folder is set to 'root'.
+If these settings are correct, you should see a message saying "Your site is live at \[website url\]" at the top of the 'Pages' page, and navigating to the github page link should render index.html

 ## Adding Project Webpages